grilloandrea6/mobile-robotics-project/README.md

 <center><div><img src = "images\wheel_speed_distribution.png" width = 350></div></center>

 To find the wheel speed sensor noise covariance matrix, the following error distribution is used.
+Since that distribution closely resembles the normal distribution, we can assume that it can be represented by a Gaussian distribution.
+That assumption allows us to use Kalman filter for state estimation.

 <center><div><img src = "images\measurement_error_distribution.png" width = 350></div></center>